GeoscienceAustralia/dea-notebooks/Beginners_guide/Guided_tutorial.md

 now many large organisations like Netflix (*1*) are using the system to analyse data.

-## Since the ODC is a Python library, the workshop will cover working with Earth observation data in Python
+Since the ODC is a Python library, the workshop will cover working with Earth observation data in Python-based notebooks.

-based notebooks.

 *1*
 [https://medium.com/netflix-techblog/notebook-innovation-591ee3221233](https://medium.com/netflix-techblog/notebook-innovation-591ee3221233)

-## Getting started with Jupyter
+### Getting started with Jupyter

 The first exercise is to explore and understand some key features of the Jupyter notebook.

 *If you’ve used Jupyter before, you may want to skip this step.*

-### Running (executing) a cell
+#### Running (executing) a cell

 Jupyter Notebooks allow code to be separated into sections that can be executed independent of one another.
 These sections are called cells.